 Consistent good work is rewarded with an increase in star level, whereas any discrepancies regarding the quality of work will have a negative impact on the star level.
 This algorithm can automatically move you up to a 5-star editor, but moving up to 6-star is done by periodic review by talent management.

-The notable exception is that an editor can claim an unlimited amount of “solo” orders.
+There is one exception, an editor can claim an unlimited amount of “solo” orders.
 These are orders that clients assign only to one editor to work on “solo.”

-Once an order is off to the client for approval the space in cleared out and you can fill it with another order.
+Once an order is off to the client for approval the space is cleared out and you can fill it with another order.